slytomcat/systray/README.md

 ### macOS

-On macOS, you will need to create an application bundle to wrap the binary; simply use "fyne package" or add folders with the following minimal structure and assets:
+On macOS, you will need to create an application bundle to wrap the binary add folders with the following minimal structure and assets:

 ```
 SystrayApp.app/